Frequently Asked Questions

 Absolutely!
-We are proud to partner with Portland State University to offer 4-12 upper-division credits to our interns.
+We are proud to partner with Portland State University & Pacific University to offer 4-12 upper-division credits to our interns.
 Credits can be easily transferred to another university or be used towards a degree at Portland State.
 Students applying to Pacific University (OR) also receive incentives for participating in our program.
 More information can be found here.

 You might also contact your university to see what internship credit opportunities they offer for programs like ours, we are happy to assist you in communicating with your school.

 You can, in all likelihood, take classes within your host school where you're interning.
 There may also be opportunities to take classes at local universities, schedule permitting and depending on the requirements of your university's deferment policy.

 My teacher is a member of AATF, does that matter?

 We are proud partners (and members) of the AATF!
 Whether you intend to go into education or not, we hope to grow and spread appreciation for other languages, cultures, and peoples just like your teacher!
 We offer a $250 automatic program fee reduction for the students of any teacher who is a current member of the AATF.
 We will ask you to indicate this on your initial application and will check the membership status of your teacher with the AATF.

 I'm a member of La Société Honoraire de Français at my school, are there any incentives for that?

 Andégo has enthusiastically partnered with SHF to offer up to 4 $1,000 scholarships and 2 $2,500 scholarships to officers and members of their SHF chapter.
 Please email email@example.com to learn more.

 You have school vacations to yourself!
 Stay with your host family and stay local, explore France, or take a European adventure!
 Some schools may offer you the opportunity to participate as a chaperone (all expenses paid) in school trips to other parts of France and nearby countries.